-Veronica Grigore, BABCP (Accred), Member of BPS, division of Clinical Psychology
+Veronica Grigore, CBT, BABCP (Accred), Member of BPS, Clinical Psychology

 1. If a problem has not resolved itself it means that there is something that keeps it going.
-I can help you challenge and question irrational thoughts, filter your worries and open up to possibilities of thinking alternatively.
+I can help you challenge and question irrational thoughts, de-fuse from negative thinking, filter your worries and open up to possibilities of thinking alternatively.

 2. There is a trigger for our emotions.
 It is important to understand the link between feelings and beliefs/impressions/assumptions.
 I can help you bridge the gap between your emotional voice and rational voice.

 3. Learning experiences in childhood would make someone more vulnerable to developing depression or anxiety related problems.
-Focus is placed on linking current experiences with childhood experiences and understanding 'why am I having difficulties now?'
+Focus is placed on linking current experiences with childhood experiences so you can benefit from a coherent narrative that makes sense and you can be at peace with.
+'How can one arrive at happiness?
+By forgetting the past.
+And how can one forget the past?
+By remembering it.'

 How to make contact?